Directions to the Lister

 You can get directions to the Lister by clicking on the red balloon on the map above and entering your postcode

-Click on the maps below to view the Lister hospital site map and route finding map for navigating your way inside our hospital.
+Click on the map below to view the Lister hospital site map for navigating your way inside our hospital.

 Multi-storey parking charges

 2 to 3 hours £5.80

 3 to 4 hours £6.30

 4 to 5 hours £6.90

 6 to 24 hours £8.50

 Concessionary charges (see below for more information)